Our God is in the heavens; he does all that he pleases. Ps. 115:3 (ESV)

 “I know that you can do all things; no purpose of yours can be thwarted.”
 Job 42:2 (NIV)

 Heavenly Father, though things often seem random, chaotic, and out of control, nothing could be farther from the truth.
-We may not always see your hand, discern your heart, or like your ways, but you are God, and there is no other god.
+We may not always see your hand, discern your heart, or like your ways, but you alone are God.

 You were sovereign over King David’s challenged rule, crazy family, and personal failures.
-You were sovereign over Isaiah’s difficult ministry, fractured world, and the gigantic promises you gave him to proclaim.
-You were sovereign over Job’s loses and betrayals, misery and waiting, health and faith struggles.
-Indeed, no purpose of yours can be (or will be) thwarted.
+You reigned over Isaiah’s difficult ministry and fractured world.
+You were in control of Job’s losses and betrayals, misery and waiting, health and faith struggles.
+Indeed, no purpose of yours can be (or will be) thwarted, Father.

-Father, continue to renew our thinking, gentle our hearts, and deepen our worship.
+Continue to renew our thinking, gentle our hearts, and deepen our worship.
 Until the Day Jesus returns, free us to rest in your faithfulness and rejoice in your sovereignty.
-Make the gospel bigger and sweeter, that we might vex less and trust more.
+Free us to vex less and trust more, as you take us deeper into the riches of the gospel.
 So very Amen we pray, in Jesus’ powerful and loving name.